QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

-In this lightcone framework, the parton distribution functions measured in DIS experiments can be interpreted as one-body states of quarks and gluons that carry a lightcone momentum fraction $x= k^+/P^+$, where $k^+$ is the parton's lightcone momentum and $P^+$ the lightcone momentum of the hadron.
-As noted previously in Section~\ref{sec:firstprinciples}, the HERA DIS experiments revealed that gluon distributions grow very rapidly with decreasing $x$ at fixed large resolution scales $Q^2$.
-This is consistent with the predictions of the DGLAP~\cite{Gribov:1972ri,Lipatov:1974qm,Altarelli:1977zs,Dokshitzer:1977sg} evolution equations of pQCD; in the so-called double logarithmic limit of small $x$ and large $Q^2$, the change in the nuclear gluon distribution $xG_A(x,Q^2)$ with $\log(Q^2)$ is proportional to the gluon distribution itself, leading to its rapid growth\footnote{Here and henceforth, we will identify the Bjorken variable of DIS $x_{\rm Bj}$ with $x$.
-The identification of the two is robust only in the simple parton model.
-There are corrections to this identity in pQCD that can be computed systematically.}.

-Limiting the discussion to parton distributions is to focus only on one-body lightcone distributions.
-However as first argued in \cite{Gribov:1984tu} and \cite{Mueller:1985wy}, two-body ``higher twist" distributions in a lightcone operator product expansion\footnote{In OPE language, these higher twist contributions are suppressed by powers of $1/Q^2$.} (OPE) corrections grow as $(xG_A(x,Q^2))^2$.
-For fixed $Q^2$, these become as large as the leading twist one-body parton distribution as $x\rightarrow 0$.
+In this lightcone framework, the parton distribution functions measured in DIS experiments can be interpreted as one-body states of quarks and gluons that carry a lightcone momentum fraction $x= k^+/P^+$, where $k^+$ is the parton's lightcone momentum and $P^+$ is the lightcone momentum of the hadron.
+As first argued in \cite{Gribov:1984tu,Mueller:1985wy}, two-body ``higher twist" gluon distributions, in a lightcone operator product expansion (OPE),\footnote{In OPE language, these higher twist contributions are suppressed by powers of $1/Q^2$.} grow as the square $[xG_A(x,Q^2)]^2$ of the leading twist gluon distribution.
+For a fixed $Q^2$, these two-body distributions become as large as the leading twist one-body distribution as $x\rightarrow 0$.

-More importantly, the net contribution of such many-body contributions\footnote{These include the screening of bremsstrahlung gluons by real and virtual gluons, and the recombination of softer gluons into harder gluons.} is opposite to that of the leading term, softening the growth in the gluon distribution.
-When the gluon phase space density is maximal, of order $1/\alpha_S$, all n-body lightcone distributions contribute equally.
-This saturation of gluon distributions in a nucleus of radius $R_A$, corresponds to the generation of the saturation scale $Q_S$, where parametrically, for $Q^2=Q_S^2$ the maximal occupancy on the l.h.s is equated to the gluon phase space density:
+Importantly, the net effect of such many-body contributions\footnote{These include the screening of bremsstrahlung gluons by real and virtual gluons, as well as the recombination of softer gluons into harder gluons.} is opposite that of the leading term, softening the growth in the gluon distribution.
+When the gluon phase space density is maximal, of the order of $1/\alpha_S$, all $n$-body lightcone distributions contribute equally.
+This saturation of gluon distributions in a nucleus of radius $R_A$, corresponds to the generation of the saturation scale $Q_S$, where parametrically, for $Q^2=Q_S^2$ the maximal occupancy is equated to the gluon phase space density as

 \Fig{fig:glue-sat} illustrates the gluon saturation phenomenon and the interpretation of $Q_S$ as the emergent ``close packing" scale.